nigyta/dfast_core/README.md

 * DBsearch is slow
 The default aligner GHOSTX is fast but requires a large amount of memory.
 In our environment, it uses 1.8Gbyte memory per process.
 If your machine does not have enough memory, decrease the number of CPUs (`--cpu 2` or `--cpu 1`) or use BLASTP instead (`--aligner blastp`).
-* GLIBCXX not found error in Linux system
+* GLIBCXX not found error on Linux system
 If your system is old, DFAST will abort with the message "/usr/lib64/libstdc++.so.6: version 'GLIBCXX_3.4.15' not found".
 In this case, you need to update "libstdc++.so.6".
 (You might need to install a newer version of GCC.)
 Please check the file as following: `strings /usr/lib64/libstdc++.so.6 | grep GLIBCXX`
+* libidn-11 on ArchLinux
+According to the user's report, DFAST fails on ArchLinux due to `libidn-11` required for BLASTP.
+You may need to install `libidn-133-compat` from the AUR repository.

 ## <a id="citation"></a>Citation
 * on-line version of DFAST